 - If ‘their’ service has a hiccup, your business can kiss its revenue goodbye and you’re stuck in a very difficult and costly situation.
 It doesn’t happen often, but it happens.
 In Belgium we’ve had major outages by Atos Worldline, like this one, 2 days before Christmas.
 You can imagine the chaos and lost income.

-In a nearly cashless society I don’t want my financials to depend on vague decisions or outage of services of one organisation.
+In a nearly cashless society I don’t want my financials to depend on vague decisions or technical outages of services of one organisation.
+Real decentralized cryptocurrencies have no downtime.

 Accept payments the easy way